 Cells typically keep their iron levels low, Cui’s team notes.
 It’s estimated that cells naturally contain only 3 percent as much iron as the crystals would need to be effective.

 We probably need to alter the cell’s outer membranes, Cui suspects.
-Then, he says, they might be able to transport more iron into a cell.
+Then, she says, they might be able to transport more iron into a cell.
 Still, these magnetic crystals are a major leap forward in the young field of magnetogenetics.
 And the researchers are confident additional studies will overcome this iron-enrichment obstacle.

 This is one in a series presenting news on technology and innovation, made possible with generous support from the Lemelson Foundation.